Create a Website Account - Manage notification subscriptions, save form progress and more.

 For out-of-state applicants that wish to go through any of our hiring processes:

 We will try to schedule any pre-employment physical agility testing and/or written exam, for out-of-state applicants, on or around the dates of the Oral Boards, so that you may complete as many steps as possible in one visit.
-This will need to be coordinated directly with our HR Technician.
+This will need to be coordinated directly with our HR Specialist.

 Each step in the hiring process must be successfully completed in order to continue forward to the next step.
 Upon receipt of your application and at the start of any new process for which you have applied, you will be notified of the timeline for the hiring process.